hpe-storage/python-hpedockerplugin/README.md

 ## HPE Docker Volume Plugin Overview

-Before we get started, you need to make a choice on how you will be using the plugin.

 ### **Standalone Docker instance**

 Here is an example of the HPE Docker Volume plugin being used in a standalone Docker instance: